callum-hart/immutable-styles/docs.md

 </div>
 ```

-- The color of `p.bar` overrides the color inherited from `div.foo`.

-**Solution**

-- Immutable Styles counters this by not supporting inheritable properties.
+**Solution:** Immutable Styles counters this by not supporting inheritable properties.

 ### Discrete Media Queries

-**What**

-- Styles in one media query cannot override styles in another media query.
+**What:** Styles in one media query cannot override styles in another media query.

-**Why**

-- Prevent overrides among media queries.
-- Media queries should not rely on cascade/specificty to produce their expected behaviour.
+**Why:** To prevent overrides among media queries.
+Media queries should not rely on cascade/specificity to produce their expected behaviour.

-**Problem**
+**Problem:**

 ```css
 @media (min-width:300px) {